 - The tour includes a professional guide who will help you discover the cities you visit avoiding queues and crowds.

 - Despite being an organized tour, you will have time to explore the cities at your own pace without having to miss the guided tours.

 9. Excursions to Tivoli to see its villas

-Tivoli is a city located at a distance of one hour by train from Rome and that, due to its cooler climate, served the Romans as "summer lodging".
-Today there are important ruins open to the public such as: Villa Adriana, Villa d'Este, Villa Gregoriana, the Castle of Rocca Pia or the amphitheater of Bleso.
+Tivoli is a town located at a distance of one hour by train from Rome and that, due to its cooler climate, served the Romans as "summer lodging".
+Today, important ruins open to the public have remained there, such as: Villa Adriana, Villa d'Este, Villa Gregoriana, the Castle of Rocca Pia or the amphitheater of Bleso.

 The best thing about this excursion to Tivoli is the ease of arrival, as you can take a direct train from Termini Station, and the location in which the ruins are located: in large gardens full of nature giving rise to splendid landscapes.

 10. Other interesting activities in Rome

 If you have not yet decided on a destination or you are more of those who prefer to walk around every corner of the city before venturing out for an excursion in the surroundings, I recommend that you consult my other guides to Rome in which you can support you to organize your trip.